 Make sure that you eat right.
-Give a wide berth to fast foods and prefer more natural foods.
+Ban fast food from your daily ration and try more natural foods especially organic.

 The combination of fast foods and soda is the single biggest contributor of obesity in the world.
 Avoid it.
 Eat vegetables and fruits on a regular basis.